-All applicants from outside the UK must provide evidence that they have an English language ability equivalent to an IELTS (academic) score of 6.5 (overall) and 7.0 (reading and writing).
+All applicants must provide evidence that they have an English language ability equivalent to an IELTS (academic) score of 6.5 (overall) and 7.0 (reading and writing).
 If you don't have an IELTS or equivalent certificate, you can take our free online English test to assess your proficiency.
-Check our website for further details
+Check our website for further details.